jaymwin/aerial_survey_analysis/README.md

 # aerial_survey_analysis
-Data and analysis for the Wisconsin Waterfowl Breeding Population Survey
+Data, analysis, and automated reporting for the Wisconsin Waterfowl Breeding Population Survey